SwathiMystery/kitura-upstart-script/README.md

 # kitura-upstart-script
-An upstart script to start the Kitura app server.
+An upstart script to start the IBM Kitura app server.

 ## Getting Started